aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether to enable the client side freezing operations.
+Gets whether to enable the client side freezing operations.
 When sets to true, the user can use the right-click menu to freeze/unfreeze panes.

 **Returns:**
 boolean